streamingfast/substreams-starter/README.md

 - Install the [Devcontainer Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) in VSCode
 - Open this repository, and execute "Rebuild & open in container"

+> [!NOTE]
+> Devcontainers, the environment proposed here, have **greatly matured** in the past 3 years.
+They have been [standardized](https://containers.dev/), implemented in [multiple IDEs and tools](https://containers.dev/supporting), and are used at scale in great companies (eg. [Shopify](https://shopify.engineering/shopifys-cloud-development-journey)).

 ## Local install

-The Devcontainer is the preferred way to develop Substreams.
+The **Devcontainer is the preferred way** to develop Substreams.
 Our documentation generally assumes this environment.

 If you prefer, you can install all components locally by following our [installation docs](https://substreams.streamingfast.io/documentation/consume/installing-the-cli).